jedrichards/grunt-rsync/README.md

 }
 ```

-### Wildcards, excluding and globbing
+### Wildcards, exclude patterns, globbing etc.

-Any wildcards, pattern matching and globbing of paths and exclude patterns are handled by rsync itself.
-So this task does not use Grunt's in-built path expanding and globbing at all.
+Any wildcards, exclude patterns and globbing of paths are handled by rsync itself.
+So importantly this task does **not** use Grunt's in-built path expanding and globbing at all.
 For more information on rsync's sytax check the [rsync manpages](http://linux.die.net/man/1/rsync).
+For information about how this task's options relate to rsync's functionality check [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper).